What is a foreign subsidiary?

 Share resources with the parent company

-One of the best benefits of having a foreign subsidiary is that the parent company can share resources, which includes financial systems, administrative services, and marketing functions.
+One of the best benefits of having a foreign subsidiary is that the parent company can share resources, which include financial systems, administrative services, and marketing functions.

 An established foundation allows the subsidiary to grow efficiently rather than beginning from scratch.